jimburton/scrabble/chapters/Chapter2.md

                  then Right ()
                  else Left "Word not on board"
 ```
-Checking that the first word touches the centre square is also pretty
+Checking that the first word touches the centre square is also
 straightforward with the `touches` function.

 ```haskell